 We are involved in community outreach activities (volunteering) by interacting with local schools to increase environmental awareness.
-This is achieved through our annual environmental schools quiz, hosted by our Honours students, through the recently launched Tree for Life Project as well as involvement in the Khanya Maths & Science club.
+This is achieved through the River Rescue project and the Amakhala project.
 In addition, we are engaged in service learning through our third year projects as well as serving on boards, policy forums etc. in our capacity as environmental scientists.

 In the last few years, service-learning has gained increasing attention from different disciplines across Universities.
 Students grow as citizens, communities benefit from an active and eager to learn group working within their organisations, and universities enhance their social responsibility.
 Although incorporating a community service component in a given course might not be always be seen as challenging, creating a space where both learning and service take place in mutually beneficial and transformative ways is.